qiboteam/qibolab/tests/README.md

 [qibolab_platforms_qrc](https://github.com/qiboteam/qibolab_platforms_qrc) provides some examples on how to define different platforms.

-Note that the `--platforms` option used in the `pytest` command above specifies the platforms used by `qpu` tests.
+Note that the `--platform` option used in the `pytest` command above specifies the platforms used by `qpu` tests.
-Non-qpu tests will still use the platforms under `tests/dummy_qrc` regardless of the `--platforms` option and the value of `QIBOLAB_PLATFORMS` environment variable.
+Non-qpu tests will still use the platforms under `tests/dummy_qrc` regardless of the `--platform` option and the value of `QIBOLAB_PLATFORMS` environment variable.